albalu/gdso-avito/README.md

  problems while learning to use their data science skills, network and have fun!

  This project is mentored by Joel Barajas ( https://www.linkedin.com/in/joel-barajas-bb06b78/ ).

+To run SQL on jupyter notebook and enable "import sqlite3", simply do "conda install sqlite"